Xenonas/Part-of-Speech-Tagging-Multiple-Models/README.md

 This is the first of two parts of code, and explores different models used as Part of Speech Taggers.
 The second part can be found on https://github.com/Xenonas/Active-Learning-for-Part-of-Speech-Tagging/

-After downloading the files, you need to also download word2vec pretrained model for english from https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?resourcekey=0-wjGZdNAUop6WykTtMip30g if you wish toy use word embeddings.
+After downloading the files, you need to also download word2vec pretrained model for english from https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?resourcekey=0-wjGZdNAUop6WykTtMip30g if you wish to use word embeddings.

 In order to run the code you need <b>Python version 8.8.9</b> or newer and installing the requirements listed on <b>requirements.txt</b>.